 What to make with all the newfound time?

-Every week I get a push notification from Moment with my statistic and time spent on my phone.
+Every week I get a push notification from Apple Focus with my statistic and time spent on my phone.
 It’s usually something around 10 hours.
 That’s nearly 90 minutes a day.
 Not counting my iPad time, mind you.